aristanetworks/avd-workshops/workshops/cicd-basics.md

 ...
 ```

 At the highest level of our workflow file, we set the `name` of the workflow.
 This version of our workflow file represents any pushes that do not go to the main branch.
-We would like our test or development workflow to start whenever we make any pushes or changes to any branches ***not*** named main.
+For example, we would like our test or development workflow to start whenever we push or change any branches ***not*** named main.
 We can control this by setting the `on.push.branches-ignore` variable to main.

 ```yaml hl_lines="7-12"
 ...